djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 ## The biggest innovation since 2004 has been adding more pixel density, while maintaining the same or very similar working area

-How have we innovated since 2004, we added more pixels density, while maintaining a similar viewing area, as this old display standard.
+How have we innovated since 2004, we added more pixels density, while maintaining a similar viewing area about the same as this old 2K display standard.
 For example, a modern 4K computer monitor in the 27" to 30" range, must use image scaling to scale up the size of everything on the screen otherwise details are too small to be practical.